 6 weeks - 7.5-7.5 hours of lecture and 0-2 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-1.5 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Medieval England: from the Conquest to 1485: Read Less [-] HISTORY 151A Early Modern Britain, 1485-1750: Reformation to Revolution, Island to Empire 4 Units Terms offered: Fall 2024, Fall 2022, Fall 2019 The history of Britain, albeit with primary emphasis on England, from the advent of the Tudors through the reformations of the 16th century, revolutions of the 17th century, and growth of commercial society in the 18th century.
-Principal concentration on political, religious, and social developments.
-No prerequisites other than some sense of general European history.
-Early Modern Britain, 1485-1750: Reformation to Revolution, Island to Empire: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer:
+HISTORY C183A Disease, Health and Medicine in American History 4 Units Terms offered: Not yet offered The history of medicine shows how societies have faced health crises in the past and how they have changed their approach to illness and disease over time.
+This class is a survey of the history of medicine in the U.S., focusing on changing concepts of disease, medical practices, institutions, patient experiences, and public health measures.
+In particular, the course examines how shifting ideas about gender, class, and race shaped experiences of illness and suffering, as well as medical knowledge and education.
+While the course focuses on the history of American medicine, it acknowledges that changes in the practice, theory, and education of medicine often do not occur in isolation but are part of global developments.
+Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: